soundpress/RulesOfNYC/docs/c26/index.rst

          iii.
 If the office determines that the deficiency has been cured, the proposed termination of the City voluntary cleanup agreement shall be withdrawn.

          iv.
 If the office determines that the recipient has not proven that the deficiency has been cured, the office shall provide notice to the recipient.
-The recipient shall have fifteen days after the effective date of the notice, as provided in section 43-1410(d), to seek dispute resolution.
+The recipient shall have fifteen days after the effective date of the notice, as provided in 43 RCNY § 43-1410(d), to seek dispute resolution.
 If the recipient does not seek dispute resolution within such fifteen day period, the City voluntary cleanup agreement shall be terminated on the sixteenth day.

          v.
 Nothing herein shall preclude the office from terminating a City voluntary cleanup agreement with less than thirty days notice if the New York state department of environmental conservation determines that the site constitutes a significant threat.
 Prior to terminating a City voluntary cleanup agreement pursuant to this clause, the office shall provide the enrollee with written notice, indicating the reason for the termination, and shall provide the enrollee with an opportunity to challenge in writing the finding of the office that the New York state department of environmental conservation had determined that the site constitutes a significant threat.
-The enrollee shall submit papers supporting such challenge to the office no later than fifteen days from the effective date of the written notice of termination, as provided in section 43-1410(d).
+The enrollee shall submit papers supporting such challenge to the office no later than fifteen days from the effective date of the written notice of termination, as provided in 43 RCNY § 43-1410(d).
 Such challenge shall be decided by the director solely on the basis of papers submitted by the enrollee.
 The director shall render a written decision and furnish a copy thereof to the enrollee.
 The director's written decision shall be the final determination of the office.

       C. Termination by either the enrollee or the office does not affect the enrollee's obligations to pay fees pursuant to paragraph three of this subdivision and to indemnify the city pursuant to paragraph seven of this subdivision, until and including the date of termination.